Research Experience for Undergraduates Program

 • Research Project- Students can choose from several of the physics and astronomy subfields represented at UC Davis.
 Each student has a personalized project, which concludes with a 15-minute presentation to the rest of the REU group and other interested department members.
 About 30% of the participants co-author journal articles based on their summer work.

 • Housing - The REU students live together in housing arranged by the program.
-For the past two years this was in subleased apartments in West Davis; in 2023 these were in the Aspen Village and Stonegate Village complexes.
+For the past three years this was in subleased apartments in West Davis; apartment complexes have included Stonegate Village, Arlington Farms, The Grove, Aspen Village, Glacier Point, and Saratoga West.
 Each apartment had at least two REU students; some also had one or more UC Davis undergraduates who remained in Davis for the summer.
-We expect a similar arrangement in 2024, possibly with different apartment buildings.
+Most bedrooms are doubles.
+We expect a similar arrangement in 2025.
+We will try to give students the option of private bedrooms, if they are willing to pay the price difference (expected to be about $1500).
 Bicycles will be provided for easy access to campus.
 Students who live with the main group will receive an additional allowance for food, much of which is pooled for communal weekday dinners.
 Teams of two or three students take turns preparing these weekday dinners for the group.
 For other meals students can choose between making their own food or eating out.

 • Stipend - Students receive a $600/week stipend and support towards travel to and from the program.